prateek147/DVIA-v2/README.md

 ">Apple Configurator App</a>.
 If you are using Windows or Linux, you can use AltStore, Cydia Impactor etc. A paid developer account might be required in some cases.

-### Steps
-1. Create an Apple ID https://appleid.apple.com/account
-2. Download <em>Impactor</em>, make sure the device you want to install the app on is connected to your computer.
-Now drag and drop the <em>IPA</em> file to <em>Impactor</em>.
-3. Enter your Apple ID credentials.
-App will install on the device
-4. Go to your device, <em>Settings -> General -> Device Management</em>.
-Select the Apple ID you used to install the app.
-Click on <em>Verify App</em> under DVIAv2.

 ## Compiling DVIA using Xcode

 ### Steps